aogriffiths/relay/relay-specification-short.md

 _The Subscriber sends a Subscription Request to a Hub_

-1. Subscriber is given a number of `lease_seconds` and MUST resubscribe before these have elapsed.
+1. Hub MUST provide a number of `lease_seconds` in the Verification Request sent to the Subscriber.
+This MAY NOT be equal to the the number of lease seconds the Subscriber requested in the Subscription Request.

+2. The Subscriber MUST resubscribe before the number of lease seconds have elapsed.
+The elapsed time is calculated as the number of seconds since the Verification Request was sent by the Hub and MUST be based on the UTC time provided in the `Sent:` header of that request.
+To ensure Hubs and Subscribers make the same calculation of elapsed time clocks should be accurately set and either Hub or Subscriber MAY respond with an error if and when they discover a clock difference beyond normal tolerances.

+2. A Hub MAY stop distributing to a Subscriber after `lease_seconds` have elapsed.
+If a Hub will stop distributing it SHOULD allow a grace period number of seconds before stopping, to allow for clock differences and any other

+3. The elapsed number of seconds MUST be calculated as the number of seconds since the last successful subscription request was made.

-2. Re-subscription follows exactly the same steps as the initial subscription.
+4. Re-subscription follows exactly the same steps as the initial subscription, starting with the steps described in __[5.1.
+Subscription Request ](#5.1.).

 <br/>
 <a name="5.5."></a>
 ************************************************************************************************************************
 ### 5.5.
 Subscription Denial

 _Hub informs the Subscriber when a subscription is denied_

-###### Normative:

-1. TODO
+1. Adhere to section 5.2 "Subscription Validation", paragraph 3 in the PuSH v0.4 specification.

 <br/>